mdn/content/files/en-us/web/css/list-style/index.md

 ## Accessibility concerns

 In a notable exception, Safari will not recognize an ordered or unordered list as a list in the accessibility tree if it has a `list-style` value of `none`.
-This behavior is an intentional decision meant to combat misuse of list elements.
+This [behavior is intentional](https://bugs.webkit.org/show_bug.cgi?id=170179#c1) and not considered a bug.

 The most straightforward way to address this is to add an explicit `role="list"` to the `<ol>` or `<ul>` element in the markup.
 This will restore the list semantics without affecting the design: